 People’s Drone PD-1 unmanned aerial system (UAS) is manufactured by UkrSpecSystems, a UAS producer based in Ukraine.

-The UAV features fixed-wing design with winglets angled upwards.
-Its tail section comprises two control surfaces arranged in inverted V-shape configuration, which reduces parasitic drag.
-The basic version comes with USG-202 electro-optical/infrared (EO/IR) gimbal payload, consisting of a full high-definition 30x Sony EV7500 day camera and a high-quality thermal imaging camera.
+The UAV features a fixed-wing design with winglets angled upwards.
+Its tail section comprises two control surfaces arranged in an inverted V-shape configuration, which reduces parasitic drag.
+The basic version comes with a USG-202 electro-optical/infrared (EO/IR) gimbal payload, consisting of a full high-definition 30x Sony EV7500 day camera and a high-quality thermal imaging camera.
 The EO/IR cameras allow for identification, detection and tracking of targets both during day and low-visibility conditions.

 The Nigerian Air Force is expecting a new haul of eight Chinese-made unmanned combat aerial vehicles before the end of this year.
-The new drones, expected to be the CH-4 combat UAV will complement the four CH-3 Rainbow Armed UAV already in service with the Air Force.
+The new drones, expected to be the CH-4 combat UAV will complement the four CH-3 Rainbow Armed UAVs already in service with the Air Force.

 Asisguard SONGAR™ Armed Drone

 Developed by ASISGUARD, the SONGAR™ Armed Drone System is the first armed drone operated by the Turkish Armed Forces.
-The system can broadcast real-time video and operate within a mission radius of up to 5 kms.
+The system can broadcast real-time video and operate within a mission radius of up to 5 km.